-In recent years we have undertaken performances with students from Leicester University and sung Choral Evensong at Worcester College, Oxford and Haydn's Creation at York Minster as part of Gabrieli ROAR.
+In recent years we have undertaken performances with students from Leicester University and Leicester Cathedral Choir and sung Choral Evensong at Worcester College, Oxford and Haydn's Creation at York Minster as part of Gabrieli ROAR.

 We work closely with the Leicester Schools’ Music Service.
 The school has also recently become the Lead School in the Education Improvement Partnership Music Hub of all secondary and special schools.

 Pictured: In February 2020 we welcomed our Erasmus music partners from France, Spain, Italy, Romania and Denmark and spent a week making music and socialising with brilliant trips to Blenheim Palace and London.